Vatican Sends Mixed Signals at ‘Querida Amazonia’ Launch

 Cardinal Baldisseri replied by saying the Pope had not done that.
 The apostolic exhortation “does not speak about the approval of the final document,” he said.
 “It speaks about presentation, but not approval.”

-He also stressed that while Article 8 speaks about “express” approval, it did not say “not indirect or thought approval,” which he implied was relevant in this case.
+He also stressed that while Article 18 speaks about “express” approval, it did not say “indirect or thought approval,” which he implied was relevant in this case.
 He then echoed what Cardinal Czerny had said earlier: that the final document “has a certain moral authority but it does not have magisterial authority.”

 In view of the final document taking a clear second place to Querida Amazonia, did this therefore mean that Pope Francis had closed the door to the possibility of married priests?